pinnacle-comp/lua-reference/classes/OutputHandle.md

 An output handle.

 This is a handle to one of your monitors.
-It serves to make it easier to deal with them, defining methods for getting properties and helpers for things like positioning multiple monitors.

 This can be retrieved through the various `get` functions in the `Output` module.

 ## Fields